jssmith/oai-temporal-wealth-management/README.md

 ![](images/architecture.png)

-The vanilla OpenAI Agents SDK version of this example is located [here](src/oai_supervisor/README.md).
+The basic OpenAI Agents SDK version of this example is located [here](src/basic/README.md).
-The Temporal version of this example is located [here](src/temporal_supervisor/README.md).
+The Temporal version of this example is located [here](src/temporal/README.md).

 Scenarios currently implemented include
 * Add Beneficiary - add a new beneficiary to your account